Wilten Abbey

 Big City Life in early Innsbruck

-In return, the citizens had to take the oath of citizenship.
-This civic oath included the payment of taxes and the military defence of the city.
-From 1511, according to Emperor Maximilian's Landlibell, the city council was also obliged to provide a contingent of conscripts for the defence of the country.
+In return for their rights, every citizen had to take the oath of citizenship.
+This civic oath included the obligation to pay taxes and perform military service.
+In addition to defending the town, the citizens were also deployed outside the town.
+In 1406, a delegation together with mercenaries opposed an Appenzell army in defence of the Upper Inn Valley.
+From 1511, according to Emperor Maximilian's Landlibell, the town council was also obliged to provide a contingent of conscripts for the defence of the country.
 In addition to this, there were volunteers who Freifähnlein For example, during the Turkish siege of Vienna in 1529, Innsbruckers were among the city's defenders.

 In the 15th century, space became tight in the rapidly growing city of Innsbruck.
+Citizenship became an exclusive right.
 Only free subjects born in wedlock were able to obtain city rights.
-In order to become a citizen, one had to either own a house or demonstrate skills in a trade in which the city's guilds were interested.
+To become a citizen, you had to either own a house or have skills in a trade in which the city's guilds were interested.
 The dispute over who is a "real" Innsbrucker and who is not continues to this day.
 The fact that migration and exchange with others have always guaranteed prosperity and made Innsbruck the liveable city it is today is often forgotten.

 The Feast of St. Erhard, i.e., January 8th, played a significant role in the lives of the citizens of Innsbruck each year.
 On this day, they gathered to elect the city officials, namely the mayor, city judge, public orator, and the twelve-member council.
 A detailed account of the election process between 1598 and 1607 is provided by a protocol preserved in the city archive: "...
 The ringing of the great bell summoned the council and the citizenry to the town hall, and once the honorable council and the entire community were assembled at the town hall, the honorable council first convened in the council chamber and heard the farewell of the outgoing mayor of the previous year, Augustin Tauscher."